NeXTLinux/nextlinux-engine/docs/content/docs/releasenotes/0.7.0/data_matching_rollback.md

 If your processing of nextlinux output relies on RHSA keys as vulnerability matches, or you have large RHSA-based whitelists that cannot be converted to CVE-based, then it is possible, though not recommended, to migrate your system back to using the RHSA-based feeds (centos:* groups).

 Here is the process.
-It requires the Anchore CLI with access to the API as well as direct access to the internal policy engine API endpoint.
+It requires the Nextlinux CLI with access to the API as well as direct access to the internal policy engine API endpoint.
 That may require a `docker exec` or `kubectl exec` call to achieve and will be deployment/environment specific.

 1. Revert the distro mapping records that map centos, fedora, and rhel to use the RHEL vuln data.
     1. With API access to the policy engine directly (output omitted for brevity), remove the existing _distro mappings_ to RHEL data.
-These are the used by Anchore:
+These are the used by Nextlinux:

     ```
     curl -X DELETE -u admin:foobar http://localhost:8087/v1/distro_mappings?from_distro=centos